System Integration Explained: Methods and Approaches

 Many companies today use a CRM like Salesforce as the foundation of their horizontal tech stack.
 From there, the organization may connect inventory, logistics, and marketing systems.
 The central suite controls and manages the other integrations.

-To perform any type of integration, you need technology that enables you to connect one system to another.
+To perform any type of integration, you need technology that enables you to connect different systems.
 For the most part, companies today use APIs and webhooks to integrate their tools.
 But there’s another often easier option — Snaps.

 APIs